 In this postmodern Pilgrim’s Progress, Michael Sacks is Billy Pilgrim, a middle-aged optometrist who has become “unstuck in time” and is experiencing involuntary time travel.

 A wry, intelligent and thought-provoking parable with a haunting surreal quality.
+The film itself was critically well-received and won the Jury Prize at the Cannes Film Festival.
+Vonnegut himself was thrilled with it.

 Wild Bob Cody